It’s a weekday afternoon and I’m participating in my generation’s favourite activity: scrolling.

 Yup, he replies.

-During dinner I think about extreme click-bait headlines that most companies now employ, and how much I hate them.
+During dinner, I think about extreme click-bait headlines that most companies now employ, and how much I despise them.
 Yet I click on them.
-I click on them and they make me mad, because the piece is some celeb non-news or not at all the thing I was promised and it happens all over again the next day.
-This is not every linked tweet, some are wonderful and shareable and spot on, but it is many.
+I click on them and they infuriate me because the piece beneath is some not at all the thing I was promised, and it happens all over again the next day.
+Of course, this is not every linked tweet or post – some are wonderful and shareable and spot-on – but it is many.

 I realise that worse than a nonsensical, hungry click-bait is an imperative click-bait.
-I once worked at a magazine where the aim was never to tell women what to do, but to give them advice that they could choose to take.
+I once wrote for a publication where the aim was never to tell women what to do, but to give them advice that they could choose to take.
 This idea no longer exists.
 We are told what we ‘can’t live without’, what ‘we must know right now’, what will ‘change our lives’.
-This absolute insistence, this warped version of a promise, is ludicrous, but I try to accept that it’s the ‘style’ of today.
+This absolute insistence is ludicrous, but I try to accept it as the ‘style’ of today.

-It shouldn’t bother you so much, social media and journalism are businesses, I tell myself.
+It shouldn’t bother you so much because social media and journalism are businesses, I tell myself.
+But it’s sad.